matthiasfoyer/kirby-toolset/README.md

 git clone <repository-url-for-content> content
 ```

-5. On the server, add to the ~/.ssh/config your ssh github key
+5. On the server, add your ssh github key to the ~/.ssh/config
 ```
 IdentityFile ~/.ssh/<github-key>
 ```
 then `chmod 600 ~/.ssh/config` if the file didn't already exist.

+5. Run the deploy script

 > [!IMPORTANT]
 > Only works for Infomaniak hosted websites

-5. Run
 ```bash
 kirby-deploy <staging|production> <project-name-with-domain>
 ```